nrctkno/php-audit-tools/README.md

 ## Q&A

 _Why inline styles?_
-- Because most of the document editors doesn't understand CSS.
+- Because most document editors don't understand CSS.

 _What about Composer?_
 - This library isn't conceived to be used as part of a project (please don't).
 So composer.. nope.